Phonon collapse and anharmonic melting of the 3D charge-density wave in kagome metals: Introduction

 The origin and character of the CDW also remains a subject of debate.
 At first glance, the nesting mechanism \cite{li_2021,christensen_2021,tan_2021,jiang_2021,denner_2021,lin_2021,jin_2022,deng_2023} appears natural, aligning perfectly with the fermiology of the pure kagome lattice and resulting in the widely experimentally confirmed $2\times2$ modulation within the plane \cite{zhao_2021,ratcliff_2021,yu_2021,li_2021,nie_2022,xie_2022,liu_2022a,subires_2023}.
 This nesting paradigm has also been employed to account for the reported unconventional character of the CDW \cite{wang_2021a,jiang_2021,denner_2021,neupert_2022}.
 On the other hand, there are also multiple reports suggesting an electron-phonon driven mechanism \cite{xie_2022,liu_2022a,wang_2022}.
 With regard to the CDW character, reports concur on the absence of observed softening in the phonon spectrum in Raman \cite{ratcliff_2021,liu_2022a} and inelastic x-ray scattering \cite{subires_2023} experiments, suggesting a first-order transition to the CDW.
-Despite a discontinuity observed in the lattice parameters at $T_{CDW}$ supports this picture \cite{frachet_2023}, the discontinuity is so minute that a soft phonon mode driven CDW should not be excluded, which would be consistent with the general mechanism in other CDW materials like transition-metal dichalcogenides \cite{weber_2011,diego_2021,bianco_2020}.
-Theoretical calculations performed thus far do not clarify these issues as they are limited to phenomenological models \cite{christensen_2021,denner_2021,lin_2021,jin_2022,deng_2023,ferrari_2022} or to \emph{ab initio} calculations within the standard harmonic approximation for the phonons \cite{tan_2021,ratcliff_2021,subedi_2022}, which is known to break down in CDW systems \cite{diego_2021,bianco_2020,bianco_2019,gutierrez-amigo_2023b}.
+Even though a discontinuity observed in the lattice parameters at $T_{CDW}$ supports this picture \cite{frachet_2023}, the discontinuity is so minute that a soft phonon mode driven CDW should not be excluded, which would be consistent with the general mechanism in other CDW materials like transition-metal dichalcogenides \cite{weber_2011,diego_2021,bianco_2020}.
+Theoretical calculations performed thus far do not clarify these issues as they are mostly limited to phenomenological models \cite{christensen_2021,denner_2021,lin_2021,jin_2022,deng_2023,ferrari_2022} or to \emph{ab initio} calculations within the standard harmonic approximation for the phonons \cite{tan_2021,ratcliff_2021,subedi_2022}, which is known to break down in CDW systems \cite{diego_2021,bianco_2020,bianco_2019,gutierrez-amigo_2024}.
+A recent investigation into the temperature dependence of the phonon spectra does suggest the presence of soft mode physics \cite{ptok_2022}, but lacks the resolution of the specific soft mode triggering the CDW or an in-depth spectral analysis.